 Definition of Signs and Symptoms

-Signs are the physical manifestation of disease or injury, an illness that are measurable and reproducible and that can be recognized by any observer such as patients, doctors, other health care professionals, and other people.
+Signs are the physical manifestation of disease or injury, an illness that is measurable and reproducible and that can be recognized by any observer such as patients, doctors, other healthcare professionals, and other people.
 While symptoms are clinical manifestations of a disorder of organs or systems that can be recognized or perceived by only patients.

 Types of Signs and Symptoms

-Based on the type of inference that may be made from their presence, clinical sign or medical signs are four types.
+Based on the type of inference that may be made from their presence, clinical signs or medical signs are four types.

 A. Prognostic signs: They indicate the future outcome of the present bodily state of the patient, rather than specifying the disease name .